 Landlocked Atlantic Salmon, Clyde River – The Clyde River hosts a fall spawning run of landlocked Atlantic salmon from Lake Memphremagog.
 Try fishing from the Clyde Street bridge upstream to the Great Bay Hydro Station.
 Streamers or small nymphs can trick some of the wiser fish in this stretch.
-In October, the use of live bait is prohibited and all salmon must be released.
+Beginning September 1 and extending through the end of trout season (October 31st), the use of live bait is prohibited and all salmon must be released.

 Smallmouth Bass, Lake Fairlee, Lake Morey, Hall's Lake, Waterbury Reservoir, Wrightsville Reservoir and Nelson Pond – Aggressive, feeding smallmouths can be caught using spinnerbaits, stickbaits, crankbaits and top-water plugs.
 Smallies can also be caught with finesse presentations such as drop-shotting plastics or dragging jigs on the bottom.

 Brook Trout – The Central Vermont area features countless tributaries above 1,000 feet in elevation which are home to healthy populations of vibrantly-colored native brook trout that can be a blast to pursue and delicious on the table for those who wish to keep them.